 800% Facebook Lead Growth

-The growth of digital leads and revenue in other channels, led to higher lead demand from sales agents, and I was searching for another way to expand the leads portfolio.
-I was looking to add another 150 leads a month to the portfolio, while managing profitability, and using the existing leads budget instead of receiving incremental investment.
+The growth of digital leads and revenue in other channels led to higher lead demand from sales agents, and I was searching for another way to expand the leads portfolio.
+I was looking to profitably add another 150 leads a month to the portfolio, using the existing leads budget instead of receiving incremental investment.

 Facebook was a growing property in 2013, becoming the 2nd highest visited site in the world, new targeting features being developed and a more robust campaign platform was available.
 It looked like a good opportunity to see if scale and efficiency could be accomplished on a shoestring budget.
 In order to determine if Facebook could be a scalable channel, I needed to see how we could grow lead capture rate while producing a cost-effective cost per lead.

 - Initial cost per lead was $900.
 Ouch.

 Campaigns were set up to targeting audience segments based on the high value we saw in our Direct Mail campaigns.
 We used a few of Acxiom's Personicx consumer segments.
 Ad Copy was tested, including images and headlines.
 Landing pages were tested to match the versions of Ad copy.
 Bids were set within an ROI framework for expected profitability and data was constantly reviewed and analyzed.